 Launched in April 2021, the Slaughter and May Scholarship Scheme provides bursaries to high-potential undergraduates from less advantaged backgrounds.
 Working with social mobility charity upReach, the Scheme is an extension of the firm’s existing Law Springboard programme, and provides tailored leadership development opportunities in addition to financial support.
 The firm has committed to fund three cohorts of 10 students per year, for three years of university study.
 The bursary will equate to £3,000 per student per year, representing a £270,000 investment over five years.

-“upReach research has shown that balancing part-time work alongside study can hold back some high potential students from less-advantaged backgrounds.
+“upReach research has shown that balancing part-time work alongside study can hold back some high potential students from lower socioeconomic backgrounds.
 Financial support can level the playing field, helping students dedicate more time to achieving their academic potential, and participating in extracurricular activities that build crucial “soft skills” like leadership and communication - both of which can make them more competitive in the graduate job market.”
-John Craven, CEO at upReach
+Nick Bent, CEO at upReach

 Lead into Law